rydmike/squircle_study/README.md

 ### Conclusion - Circular RoundedRectangleBorder

 If **FigmaSquircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **Circular RoundedRectangleBorder** is **NOT** an acceptable compromise if high fidelity is desired at mid-border radius.
 For low fidelity it may be acceptable, but keen eyes will feel that something is off.

-We also have a first indication that maybe the **FigmaSquircle** is not a correct representation of the **Swift-UI** squircle at border radius approaching or equal to stadium radius, since it then becomes equal to a circular stadium border.
+We also have a first indication that maybe the **FigmaSquircle** is not a correct representation of the **Swift-UI** squircle at **border radius approaching or equal to stadium radius**, since it then becomes equal to a circular stadium border.

 ## ContinuousRectangleBorder

-The continuous rounded rectangle border shape is provided by Flutter SDK.
+The continuous rounded rectangle border shape is provided by **Flutter SDK**.
 It was supposed to bring the iOS squircle border to Flutter, but the implementation is very far from it.

 * Name: **ContinuousRectangleBorder**
 * From [Flutter SDK](https://api.flutter.dev/flutter/painting/ContinuousRectangleBorder-class.html)
 * Outline border stroke align correct: **NO**
-    * **ISSUE**: Does center regardless of what BorderSide uses, that actually defaults to inside.
+    * **ISSUE**: Does center stroke align regardless of what BorderSide uses, that actually defaults to inside.
     * **TODO**: Raise Flutter SDK issue.
 * Shape lerp animates correctly: **YES**
 * Shape can break down: **YES**
-    * **ISSUE**: The source code mentions limit checks to prevent the `ContinuousRectangleBorder` to get what it calls a "TIE-fighter" shape.
+    * **ISSUE**: The source code mentions limit checks to prevent the `ContinuousRectangleBorder` to get what it calls a "**TIE-fighter**" shape.
 In this demo, we can still observe the TIE-fighter shape at higher border radius.
 The attempt to prevent this shape is thus not completely successful.
-    * **TODO**: Raise Flutter SDK issue.
+    * **TODO**: Maybe raise a Flutter SDK issue.
 * Other issues
     * It does not have a Stadium border option.